PawseySC/jupyter-on-nimbus/README.md

 ## Quick start
 This is an interactive deployment, such that when the Ansible playbook script is run, the user will be prompted to enter directory paths and other information as required.
-While libraries can be installed post-container build, it is encouraged to build them into the container for software dependency efficiencies.

 **Note that the time taken for this deployment varies, and if run for the first time, will require several minutes for the container to be pulled and built as a Singularity container.
 Ensure that your computer does not go to sleep during this time.**